1881-Harpy-Productions/kabegami-chan/README.md

 - command line arguments

-  - -p or --path "path/to/folder" folder where the images to be used as wallpapers are located
+  - -p or --path "path/to/folder" folder where the images to be used as wallpapers are located.
-  - -t or --timer X a number in seconds it will wait that ammount of seconds before changing wallpaper
+  - -t or --timer X a number in seconds it will wait that ammount of seconds before changing wallpaper.
+  - if you do not fill these when runing this script it will prompt you to fill it anyway